influxdata/clockface/PUBLISHING.md

 ./publish
 ```
 You can follow `./publish` by either `patch`, `major`, or `minor`.
 If nothing is specified the default is `patch`
+These terms are from [Semantic Versioning](https://semver.org/)

+- `major` version when you make incompatible API changes,
+- `minor` version when you add functionality in a backwards compatible manner, and
+- `patch` version when you make backwards compatible bug fixes.

 Then upload the latest Storybook docs to the GitHub pages site by running: